bitcoin-dev-project/warnet/docs/quickrun.md

 ...to deploy warnet to your cluster.

-`warcli deploy` also automatically configures port forwarding to the Server in the cluster.
+`warcli cluster deploy` also automatically configures port forwarding to the Server in the cluster.

 ## Stopping